BgeeDB/bgee_web/src/markdown/support/Raw-data-interface/Raw-data-interface.md

 # Search Experiments, Annotations, and Processed Expression Values

-Instructions on how to search and filter Bgee _experiments_, _raw data annotations_ and _processed expression values_, and information on the generated results table.
+Instructions on how to search and filter Bgee _experiments_, _curated annotations_ and _processed expression values_, and information on the generated results table.

 - [Introduction](#introduction 'Quick jump to this section')
 - [Search Form](#search-form 'Quick jump to this section')